 Symbolize, label and graph out data in a gvSIG View or Map.
-Here is a map we made in seconds showing population change of major cities in the United States in 1950, 2000 and 2050 (projected):
+Here is a map we made in seconds showing the population change of major cities in the United States in 1950, 2000, and 2050 (projected):

 Save your project (.gvsproj) and come back to it later.

 Some of the small things like having a custom icon for polygon, polyline, and points could add a bit of oomph and make it more user-friendly.

 Ok, maybe not bend space-time.
 But gvSIG is as reliable as they come for Time Manager tools.